CanberraMenthonnex/DVIC_IIM_GROUPE_GAME_BOO/README.md

 Fill free to propose some new ideas, but there is a list of the next features we will add:

 - health point
+- add a battery
 - increase speed at each level
 - timer upgrade
 - new sound effect
 - upgrade the box and the controller
 - level system
+- add a multiplayer

 ### Result: